 Nov.
 15, 2017

 - Wash your hands.
 This helps avoid infection.
-Also put on disposable protective gloves if they're available.

-- Millman M. Mayo Clinic Guide to Self-Care.
+- Millman M. Cuts, scrapes and wounds.
+In: Mayo Clinic Guide to Self-Care.
 6th ed.
-Rochester, Minn.: Mayo Clinic; 2010.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2010.